xstupk04/Digital-electronics-1-again/Labs/03-Vivado/README.md

 - Type of board : Nexys A7-50T
 - Write your code in VHD language and test it with your testbench
 - Start simulation and verify your correctness
-- Connect Leds, Switches, buttons, displays with your board
+- Connect Leds, Switches, buttons, displays with your board (Constraints)
 ```